rhuanca/samples-deeplearning-activationfunctions/README.md

 # Notebooks

-- [basic](comparing-activationfunctions-basic.ipynb), shows how to read the mnist data set, see the number images and various adhoc tests
+- [basic](comparing-activationfunctions-basic.ipynb), shows how to read the mnist data set, see mnist images and various simple models build with keras.

 - [plots](comparing-activationfunctions-comparison.ipynb), shows a side by side comparison between the different models.